 - Submit official transcripts from all colleges previously attended to the Office of Undergraduate Admission.

-- Submit official, final high school transcript (as required by the NYS Education Department) to the Office of Undergraduate Admission.
+- Submit official, final high school transcript or GED/TASC (as required by the NYS Education Department) to the Office of Undergraduate Admission.

 - Submit official SAT/ ACT score reports if required to Office of Undergraduate Admission.

 - If taken in high school, submit official AP, IB, CLEP score reports to Office of Undergraduate Admission.

 TRANSFER ADMISSION TO SPECIFIC MAJORS